-Funds to Support Marker Restoration where no Adopting Org.
-Exists:
+Funds to Support Marker Restoration

 Marker Restoration and Repair estimates are based upon an informal Pilot Program carried out by KMT over that last 2 years, restoring several markers in varying states of deterioration, ranging from basic maintenance (paint coatings) to structural repairs and off site paint removal and recoating.
 (A cost of \$30/Man Hour has been used as a "base" rate to calculate labor costs for the Project estimate below, as labor rates will vary across the Commonwealth).